oldu73/doc/docs/javascript/training/chapter02/08-install-babel.md

 > babel es6.js -o es6after.js
 ```

-And now, in es6after.js has been converted in an earlier version:
+And now, es6after.js has been converted in an earlier version:

 ```javascript
 "use strict";